kodadot/nft-gallery/Wallets.md

 Sub wallet has Both wallet Extension and Mobile app you can choose any of them in Mobile app version Sub-wallet Provides the same Features as they provide in wallet Extension  [Download Sub-wallet Mobile app](https://www.subwallet.app/download.html)

+Now you have a Polkadot wallet then you can just copy your address from whatever wallet you are using then [Rewards.md](REWARDS.md#switching-accountnetwork)